brooklynrail/brooklynrail-platform/content/events/2022/12/join-us-for-the-brooklyn-rails-holiday-party.md

 ---
 title: Join us for the Brooklyn Rail's holiday party!
-deck: ""
+deck: We would love to see you this Saturday, December 17th, at our holiday party in celebration of the Rail’s 22nd anniversary.
-summary: We would love to see you this Saturday, December 17th, at our holiday party in celebration of the Rail’s 22nd anniversary, featuring music by Ear Yoga Ensemble and a cooking performance by Rirkrit Tiravanija, Tomas Vu, and co.
+summary: Featuring music by Ear Yoga Ensemble and a cooking performance by Rirkrit Tiravanija, Tomas Vu, and co.
 date: 2022-12-17T17:00:00-0500
-end_date: 2022-12-17T21:30:00-0500
+end_date: 2022-12-17T21:00:00-0500
 collections:
   - community-listing
 event_organizer: